 Our local environment

-Southampton Airport is the first UK airport to install solar powered LED runway safety lighting.
-They operate 24/7, storing enough energy for 120 days operation.
-Around 3 tonnes of CO2 is saved a year, the equivalent of an average car travelling 10,000 miles.
+Southampton Airport was the first UK airport to install solar powered LED runway safety lighting.
+They operate 24/7, storing enough energy for 120 days’ operation.
+Around 3 tonnes of CO2 is saved per year, the equivalent of an average car travelling 10,000 miles.

 Public transport initiatives

 Southampton was the first UK airport to install real time travel screens, providing live travel updates on bus, ferry, rail and road networks, using internet updates.

 A £2 million rail footbridge links the airport and Southampton Airport Parkway railway station, providing passengers with easy access to and from the railway station to the airport.
 Around 15% of passengers travel to and from the airport by train.